 The drive from PNS to the Alabama beaches is only about 35 miles but takes about 1 hour in no traffic.
 A car is pretty much a necessity in this region of the country, and rental cars at PNS are ample and cheap.
 The lines to pick up rental cars, however, can be very long at PNS during busy summer months.
 I highly recommend booking a skip-the-counter option if possible (tip: often you can do this simply by joining a car rental company’s frequent rental program at no cost).
 At the very least, send the fastest member of your traveling party to make a mad dash after deplaning to camp out in line.

 Upon departure, give yourself plenty of time for bag check and security.
 Even though PNS is a small airport, it’s busy during peak periods.
 We were surprised on our most recent visit to find that Southwest Airlines had no electronic kiosks to check-in or self-tag bags.
 We had wait in a very, very long ticket counter line to check our bags and were grateful we arrived early.

 The closest airport within the state of Alabama to the Alabama Beaches is the next county over is Mobile Regional Airport.
 As the name suggests, this airport is smaller than Pensacola and served by just three airlines – Delta (to Atlanta), United (to Houston), and American (to Dallas and Charlotte).
 The airport is located on the far west side of the city, making the drive from MOB to Gulf Shores about 1.5 hours long.

 Another viable option in a pinch for travelers to the Alabama Gulf Coast might be the small regional airport in Destin/Ft.
 Walton Beach (VPS).
 VPS is about a 2 hour drive to Gulf Shores, but if you can get a non-stop flight there, it would be quicker than booking a connecting flight into either PNS or MOB.
-VPS has service on Delta, American, Southwest, and Allegiant and is small and easy to navigate.
+VPS has service on Delta, American, Southwest, Allegiant, and Sun Country and is small and easy to navigate.
 I’ve used it often for trips we’ve taken to the Florida Panhandle.